haleslab/haleslab.github.io/people.md

 I have post-doctoral training in biomedical engineering and cellular biology.

 I am a board certified neurologist with subspecialty certification in Behavioral Neurology and Neuropsychiatry.
+I see patients with all types of cognitive disorders in the [Emory Memory Disorders Clinic](http://alzheimers.emory.edu/).

 ### James Webster B.S.

 James has developed a great repertoire of techniques and is instrumental in keeping the lab up and running.